tinacms/tina.io/content/blog/a-b-test-with-tina.md

   }
 ```

-For our `getBucket` function, we are going to pass the array of options and use the `cryptoRandom` function we just wrote, to decide which bucket the user lands in.
+For our `getBucket` function, we will pass the array of options and use the `cryptoRandom` function we just wrote to decide which bucket the user lands in.

 ```json
 export function getBucket(buckets: readonly string[]) {